pantheon-systems/documentation/source/_docs/php-versions.md

 #### SFTP Mode

-When you upload a new or modified `pantheon.yml` file in SFTP mode, your side dashboard will detect the changes:
+When you upload a new or modified `pantheon.yml` file in SFTP mode, your site dashboard will detect the changes:

 ![The Site Dashboard sees changes to pantheon.yml](/source/docs/assets/images/dashboard/pantheon-yml-changes-sftp.png)